Establishment in 1953

 Declaration of Safety, Security, and Sustainability in Food Packaging

-As consumer demands for safety and quality have increased, Risu Pack has adopted the policy that "containers are also part of the food."
-In line with this philosophy, Risu Pack has announced the "Declaration of Safety, Security, and Sustainability," which consists of the following three principles:
+As consumer expectations for food safety and quality continue to rise, Risupack embraces the belief that "containers are also part of the food."
+Guided by this philosophy, we have issued our Declaration of Safety, Security, and Sustainability, built on the following three core principles:

 Year of 2003-2012